International Opportunities for Insurance Professionals

 This intensive learning program is led by some of the industry’s senior experts and combines hands-on syndicate group work, expert presentations, knowledge sharing and team building activities.
 Participants can immediately apply their learning to real-life scenarios including designing and testing the optimal reinsurance program.

-At the conclusion of RISC, participants should be able to demonstrate proficiency in four key areas.
+At the conclusion of RISC, participants should be able to demonstrate proficiency in five key areas:

 • Articulate the importance of reinsurance in relation to a company’s strategy, growth and underwriting philosophy.

-• Demonstrate how a company’s reinsurance program interacts with its risk appetite.
+• Demonstrate how a company’s reinsurance program interacts with risk appetite and Board expectations.

-• Analyse how reinsurance programs interact with portfolio management and underwriting practices.
+• Analyse how reinsurance programs interact with portfolio management and underwriting practices also accounting for market dynamics.

-• Choose the types of reinsurance applicable to specific portfolios and classes of business.
+• Choose the types of reinsurance applicable to specific portfolios/ classes of business.

 • Describe how various reinsurance programs interact.